BlogsLead Enrichment Workflow for Outbound Teams: Step-by-Step Setup Guide

 Step 2: Lead Sourcing and Initial List Building

 Once your ICP criteria are locked, you need a source of record for raw leads.
-This is where most teams either over-invest (buying massive databases they can never work through) or under-invest (manually scraping LinkedIn and hoping for the best).
+Teams should choose sourcing methods based on their ICP, required fields, validation needs, expected volume, and available research capacity.
 The practical middle ground is combining a primary data source for volume with intent or signal data for prioritization.

 Common lead sourcing inputs for outbound teams:

 The output of this step should be a raw list: company names, domains, and ideally a contact name and title.
-Nothing more is needed yet.
-Enrichment fills the gaps.
-For a broader view of how sourcing fits into a modern sales tech stack, how to build a prospecting stack covers the full picture including signals and CRM integration.
+The required starting fields depend on the enrichment provider, matching logic, and intended workflow.
+Enrichment can then fill supported gaps For a broader view of how sourcing fits into a modern sales tech stack, how to build a prospecting stack covers the full picture including signals and CRM integration.

 Step 3: Waterfall Enrichment to Maximize Coverage